-If you have the right vision and are prepared to pay the price, staying committed to the course despite the obstacles that arise, then like Perry Cross, you will obtain your vision.
+If you have the right Vision and are prepared to pay the price, staying committed to the course despite the obstacles that arise, then like Perry Cross, you’ll eventually get there.

 Perry Cross is committed like the pig.
-For the last 27 years of my business life, I’ve been totally committed like the pig; sold out and convicted by the vision I have for my life.
+For the last 29 years of my business life, I’ve been totally committed like the pig; sold out and convicted by the Vision I have for my life.

 Are you the chicken or the pig?

 We inevitably hit obstacles on the path to our goal and when we do, the temptation is to quit too soon.
 If you’re in this place right now, you’re right on track and much closer to the success you desire than you may realise.

 If you want to achieve your Vision, first you must change your thinking.

 How much energy are you putting into your Vision?

 Achieving your vision takes discipline.